Love at Any Age? Grandmother Married at 85…

 A lovely example...

 Dana Jackson married her first husband at age 15.
-Earlier this year – just before Valentine’s Day – she married again, at the age of 100.
+In February 2012 – just before Valentine’s Day – she married again, at the age of 100.
 The groom was Bill Stauss, 87, a fellow resident at the Rosewood Health Care Center in Bowling Green, Kentucky.
 The 100-year-old bride wore a traditional white gown.
 Although she had been married three times before, it was the first time she had a formal wedding.

 “Well, we was just country people,” Jackson said of why she hadn’t had a gown or wedding before.
 “You didn’t do the things you do now.
 It was simple clothes and maybe a bouquet cut out of the yard.
 And that’s just the way it was.”